 Save your changes

-To consult the official documentation on the creation of a mega menu, click here.
+To consult the official documentation on the creating a mega menu, click here.

-Step 3 - Inserting images into the Divi Mega Menu
+Step 3 – Insert images in the Mega Divi Menu

 These images will be visible from your main navigation...